Setting Up a FalkorDB Cluster

 Once all nodes are up, you need to connect them to form a cluster.
 Use the redis-cli tool inside one of the nodes to initiate the cluster setup.

-This command will join node1, node2, and node3 into a cluster.
+This command will join node1-node6 into a cluster.

 You can verify the status of the cluster with: